rydmike/flex_color_scheme/README.md

 ```

 The result is a sample app that uses a custom defined color scheme.
-Has a theme mode switch, includes a theme colors presentation
+It has a theme mode switch, includes theme colors presentation
 and Material widget samples.
 With these you can see the active color scheme's
 colors and the created theme's impact on common Material UI widgets.